ashwintumma23/I-have-done-it-for-you/README.md

 For demonstation purposes we have two applications which log on to the log files for any issues faced during execution of test cases.

-The twitter rest api application uses [twitter4j](http://twitter4j.org) to fetch
+The twitter rest api application uses [twitter4j](http://twitter4j.org) to fetch followers for the user, fetch recent tweets, Geolocation based tweet search.
+Each operation is an independent test case and logs tto error file upon exception.
+Open building the project the tools parses the log files and logs on issues